mlu108/mlu108.github.io/_posts/2025-09-06-as-she-watches-the-sun.md

 layout: post
 title: as she watches the sun
 date: 2025-09-07
-description: Probably the best dream I have had and recorded.
-Written in 2021.
+description: Probably the best dream I have had.
+Recorded in 2021.
 tags: writings
 categories: short
 ---